First Class Flight to London

-I expected cool weather for my stay in Windermere in the Lake District, but the dazzling sunlight and record high temperature got me down during my stay.
+I expected cool weather for my stay in Windermere in the Lake District, but the dazzling sunlight and record-high temperature got me down during my stay.
 However, the Applegarth Villa, a luxury boutique hotel, was a good choice for a holiday.
-The room was tastefully ecorated and comfortable with good facilities.
-Every time I travel abroad, some unexpected things liks this happen, but I get anew perspective and ideas for life.
+The room was tastefully decorated and comfortable with good facilities.
+Every time I travel abroad, some unexpected things like this happen, but I get a new perspective and ideas for life.

-Let me describe the first class flight first.
-The really unique part of my trip, however, was the first class flight I took on Japan Air Lines thanks to my millage.
+Let me describe the first-class flight first.
+The unique part of my trip, however, was the first-class flight I took on Japan Air Lines thanks to my mileage.

-As for the in-fight meals, JAL featured a choice of Japanese and western cuisines.
-On the way to London, I decided to have the western cuisine.
+As for the in-fight meals, JAL featured a choice of Japanese and Western cuisines.
+On the way to London, I decided to have Western cuisine.
 The menu was developed by Chef Suga, based on the recommendation of the flight attendant, who is well known as the Executive Chef of "L'Atelier de Joel Robuchon in Roppongi Hills.
-The most impressive dish for me was the Caviar with lobster-Fennel salad which was served as an appetizer.
+The most impressive dish for me was the Caviar with lobster-fennel salad which was served as an appetizer.

 Throughout the entire flight, the attendants checked on you almost every five minutes without being intrusive or annoying.
 They would just walk past you with a quick glance.

-While I was in the restroom changing the pajamas which were provided, the flight attendants transformed my seat into a bedroom, complete with a mattress (soft or had) on top of a full-sized bed.
-I could sleep comfortably for a couple of hours as if I was in my own bed at home.
+While I was in the restroom changing the pajamas that were provided, the flight attendants transformed my seat into a bedroom, complete with a mattress (soft or had) on top of a full-sized bed.
+I could sleep comfortably for a couple of hours as if I were in my own bed at home.
 When I woke up, there were only two hours left before arrival.

-The best parts of the JAL First Class were the delicious Japanese meas, the desk, the spacious private space, the BOSE headset and the comfortable bed.
-They took great care of me every process from the airport lounge, on-board till arrival.
+The best parts of the JAL First Class were the delicious Japanese meals, the desk, the spacious private space, the BOSE headset, and the comfortable bed.
+They took great care of me in every process from the airport lounge, and on-board till arrival.
 Overall, the service was superb and I did not want to end the flight

 Posted on July 24, 2016.